-We remove the stigma around mental health and substance abuse issues and provide compassionate care that leads to self-awareness, confidence, and self-esteem.
+We remove the stigma around mental health treatment and substance abuse issues and provide compassionate care that leads to self-awareness, confidence, and self-esteem.

 Our compassionate recovery program is rooted in the development of a strong sense of self-love and self-acceptance to ensure a lifelong commitment to personal recovery.

 Body Image Group